Bravo, thanks for putting your trust in the Snotty Boss Nasal Aspirator - the premium nasal aspirator for young children.

 If you are concerned or unsure about the safest technique for use, please take the Snotty Aspirator and saline spray to your next doctor's appointment and ask your doctor to demonstrate appropriate use.

-If the "hand palm" suction test or Tomato Sauce suction test does not produce good results, you may have received a faulty unit, so please email us email@example.com for further investigation.
+If the "hand palm" suction test or Tomato Sauce suction test does not produce good results, you may have received a faulty unit, so please send a video of the test via email to firstname.lastname@example.org for further investigation.

 Help, I Still Can't Get Anything Out Of My Child's Nose